-Fashion’s overarching penchant for theatrics was the elephant (or in Junko Shimada’s case, the giraffe, lion and zebras) in the room during much of the Fall/Winter 2018 show season.
-While it is hardly a secret that fashion has always been about more than garments and accessories, this is something that designers are going to great lengths to remind us of in light of the ever-growing number of fashion brands on the fashion month calendar and the growing need to up the ante in terms of theatrics in order to make waves on Instagram, where fashion, alone, is oftentimes just not enough to break through the tedium of algorithm-ordered timelines.
+Fashion’s overarching penchant for theatrics has been the elephant (or in designer Junko Shimada’s case, the giraffe, lion and zebras) in the room in recent seasons.
+While it is hardly a secret that fashion shows have long been about more than just garments and accessories, this is something that designers are going to great lengths to remind us of in light of the ever-growing number of fashion brands on the fashion month calendar and the growing need to up the ante in terms of theatrics in order to make waves on Instagram, where fashion, on its own, is oftentimes just not enough to break through the tedium of algorithm-ordered timelines.

-With an increasing number of brands unabashedly vying for placement on show-goers’ social media accounts, Chanel is no longer the only brand demonstrating over-the-top antics (remember the Chanel rocket ship, or did you catch this season’s Into-The-Woods setup?).
-Whether it is drones carrying bags (that happened at D&G) or models carrying puppies (courtesy of Tod’s), dragon babies (Gucci), actual babies (Did you catch the 5 months old baby in Collina Strada’s NYFW show?), or models carrying models of their own heads (again, Gucci), this fashion month was rife with over-the-top PR antics and politically-charged statements (Dior’s Maria Grazia Chuiri is still at it).
+With an increasing number of brands unabashedly vying for placement on show-goers’ social media accounts, Chanel is no longer the only brand demonstrating over-the-top antics (Remember the Chanel rocket ship?
+How about the makeshift beach?).
+Whether it is drones carrying bags (that happened at D&G recently) or models carrying puppies (courtesy of Tod’s), dragon babies (Gucci), actual babies, or models carrying models of their own heads (again, Gucci), fashion month is routinely rife with over-the-top PR antics and politically-charged statements (Dior’s Maria Grazia Chuiri is still at it).

-Brands like Balenciaga – which set up a makeshift hotline for show-goers to call, the number was displayed on shirts that went down the runway; Calvin Klein, which covered the floor of the American Stock Exchange with 50,000 gallons of popcorn; and Burberry, with its rainbow-hued laser light show – were obviously courting the fashion pack's many, many Instagram users during their shows.
+Brands like Balenciaga – which set up a makeshift hotline for show-goers to call, the number was displayed on shirts that went down the runway for F/W 2018; Calvin Klein, which covered the floor of the American Stock Exchange with 50,000 gallons of popcorn; and Burberry, with its rainbow-hued laser light show – are obviously courting the fashion pack's many, many Instagram users during their shows.

 But the piece of the equation that Mr. Armani is not mentioning is that many, many big brands – like Gucci, for instance, the house to which he was most likely referring with his comments, per WWD – do not necessarily employ that same model.
 In fact, runway garments are widely considered to be a “marketing expense” for most fashion brands, something to which everyone from the late Pierre Berge to Tom Murry, the former CEO of Calvin Klein, have attested.

-Brands show over-the-top runway shows as a means of building hype (or prestige) which they they can translate to sales of accessible wares, such as commercially-minded garments, and more affordable, often-licensed goods, such as eyewear or bags (a practice that we explored at length here).
+Brands show over-the-top runway shows as a means of building hype (or prestige) which they can translate to sales of accessible wares, such as commercially-minded garments, and more affordable, often-licensed goods, such as eyewear or bags (a practice that we explored at length here).
 In furtherance of that model, one the depends on sales volume, social media impressions are a metric of success.